 Open adoption should be viewed as a gift, not something that MUST be done in exchange for a baby.
 A true gift is given without expectation of something in return.
 A true gift is given out of a loving and humble heart.

 While I agree that cutting off contact with birth parents is morally wrong (unless it is for safety reasons), staying in contact and sending updates shouldn’t be obligatory.
-Adoptive parent don’t “owe” birth parents anything, just as expectant parents don’t “owe” a hopeful adoptive family their baby.
+Adoptive parents don’t “owe” birth parents anything, just as expectant parents don’t “owe” a hopeful adoptive family their baby.
 Placement and openness come about as a result of respect and trust on both sides.
 Both are done in the best interest of the child.

 Often times, birth parents will be upset about delayed or stopped contact, and exclaim, “But they OWE me!” and as unfair as it seems, that isn’t the truth.
 Contact is hoped for, but not owed.
 The adoptive family SHOULD keep in contact with the birth parents, but ultimately the person they will have to answer to is their child.